bhood4/katacoda-scenarios/tf101/provider.md

 * Multiple providers can be referenced in the same project

-* There are many TODO [http://terraform.io/providers](official supported providers), as well as a large number of thirdparty custom providers
+* There are many [https://www.terraform.io/docs/providers/index.html](standard providers), as well as a large number of thirdparty custom providers

 Providers are configured in terraform config files with a .tf extension, which typically include configuraiton of the API endpoint, credentials, debug settings, and other global parameters for a specific API integration.